 The more pricey areas of Forte dei Marmi and Viareggio sit on either side of Camaiore but the sand, sun and sea are identical.
 Camaiore is just off a fast road route to Lucca (20kms), Pisa (20kms) and Florence (70 kms), while it’s neighbouring beaches are about 4 kms away.

 Accommodation is not open all year round apart from a few hotels, but in season there are villas to rent as well as B&Bs, Pensions and Hotels.

 Viareggio, Versilia Coast

-Viareggio main street in mid summer.
-The beach is just to the right.
+Viareggio promenade in mid summer.
+The beach is just to the left.